NUCALA Risks & Side Effects

-Please review this safety information.
+Please review this safety information

 Below you can learn about the risks and side effects of NUCALA.
 This, however, is not all the safety information and does not replace talking to your healthcare provider about your medical condition or treatment.
 Please see the full Prescribing Information and Patient Information for NUCALA for more information, or ask your healthcare provider.